Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 5. Improve Passwords and MFA

 You will have heard it before, but the more complex your password is, the better.
 Ensure your team has different passwords for their business and personal accounts; the more variety, the greater protection.
-Further shielding can be enforced using multi-factor-authentication, which adds another layer of security, keeping your accounts safer.
+Further shielding can be enforced using multi-factor-authentication, which adds another layer of security, keeping your accounts safer – an essential on any cyber security checklist.

 cybersecurity